openshift-service-mesh/istio-must-gather/README.md

 - All Sail operator CRD's definitions
 - All Sail operator CRD's objects (Istio CNI, Istio, Istio Revision, etc.)
 - All Kiali CRD's definitions
-- All Istio CRD's objects (Kiali, ossmconsole)
+- All Kiali CRD objects (Kiali, ossmconsole)

 In order to get data about other parts of the cluster (not specific to service mesh) you should run just `oc adm must-gather` (without passing a custom image).
 Run `oc adm must-gather -h` to see more options.